What is a Scholarly Source?

-At its simplest, “a scholarly source is material written by scholars for scholars,” said Anaya Jones, eLearning librarian at Southern New Hampshire University (SNHU).
+At its simplest, “a scholarly source is material written by scholars for scholars,” said Anaya Jones, a general education instructor at Southern New Hampshire University (SNHU).

-Scholars have advanced degrees and conduct research to advance their respective academic field.
+Scholars have advanced degrees, such as master's degrees or terminal degrees, and conduct research to advance their respective academic fields.
 Their work is intended to share knowledge, not to sell newspapers, generate clicks or make money in any way.